mjjust31/Work-Day-Scheduler/README.md

 6. HINT: What does `this` reference in the click listener function?.
 I references this article to see how I can implement "this" for the code. https://blog.kevinchisholm.com/javascript/the-javascript-this-keyword-deep-dive-jquery-click-handlers/.
 Essentially, using $('this') within an event listener of fuction, refers to the that action of fuuction.
 So, under the container-fluid, I think I can use "this' to have it search throught the HTML as long as it is under "container-fluid".

 7. https://stackoverflow.com/questions/34189247/how-to-use-jquery-to-retrieve-only-the-second-item-in-a-comma-separated-value-on.
 Reading on how to retrieve the second half of the data.

+8. https://api.jquery.com/closest/.
+Using the method closest() in jquery, this methods begins to search through the elements based on the currente element.
+This will help tag the id Hours based on the time-block listed.